Introduction: EDI Commitment Statement

 - All CRC Search Committees and administrative staff supporting CRC searches will participate in mandatory human rights and unconscious bias training (ongoing).

 - The Director, Human Rights and Equity and/or the Equity, Diversity and Inclusion Research Facilitator will participate in the recruitment and renewal process for all CRCs (ongoing).

 - Consult all members of the University community in the development of the institutional Lakehead University EDI Action plan, which includes the university-wide communications activities and strategies (April – May 2019).

 - Communicate our EDI work and values as outlined in Lakehead University's CRC EDI Action Plan Objective #4 (ongoing).

 The Executive Team Working Group (ETWG) is responsible for the approval of the CRC Equity, Diversity and Inclusion Action Plan.
-The Vice President Research and Innovation, in consultation with the Director, Office of Human Rights and Equity is responsible for developing the CRC Institutional Equity, Diversity and Inclusion Action Plan.
+The Vice President Research and Innovation, in consultation with the Director of the Office of Human Rights and Equity is responsible for developing the CRC Institutional Equity, Diversity and Inclusion Action Plan.
 The CRC Equity, Diversity and Inclusion Action Plan will help guide Lakehead’s annual CRC Allocation Plan, which is presented to ETWG each fall with the annual report on the progress made in meeting CRC equity targets and Lakehead University’s equity, diversity and inclusion objectives (due October 31st each year).

 Management of the CRC Program: